elastic/kibana/docs/development/core/server/kibana-plugin-core-server.httpresourcesrenderoptions.headers.md

 ## HttpResourcesRenderOptions.headers property

-HTTP Headers with additional information about response
+HTTP Headers with additional information about response.

 <b>Signature:</b>

 ```typescript
 headers?: ResponseHeaders;
 ```

+## Remarks

+All HTML pages are already pre-configured with `content-security-policy` header that cannot be overridden.